Cardano price climbs, volume dips

-Cardano (ADA) price gains and trades at $0.6320 at the time of writing on Friday, up from $0.6255 and marking a 1.04% increase in the last 24 hours.
-The daily trade volume is down 33.57%, as nearly $906,122,852.57 in Cardano was traded.
+Cardano (ADA) price gains and trades at $0.6457 at the time of writing on Tuesday, up from $0.6432 and marking a 0.39% increase in the last 24 hours.
+The daily trade volume is down 7.59%, as nearly $661,972,579.35 in Cardano was traded.
 Typically, a decline in volume is indicative of traders losing interest or waning demand.
-Cardano declined 4.26% in the last 7 days, and the total market capitalization currently hits $22,296,948,133.78.
-The top gainers of the last 24 hours are Onyxcoin, Fartcoin and Curve DAO Token and the top losers are DeXe, EOS and Tezos.
+Cardano gained 11.52% in the last 7 days, and the total market capitalization currently hits $22,786,481,523.26.
+The top gainers of the last 24 hours are Fartcoin, VeChain and Kaspa and the top losers are MANTRA, Flare and XDC Network.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.